dwillmer/phosphor-widget/README.md

 });
 ```

 `Widget`s have a `node` property, which is a DOM node.
-For simple UI's without other toolkits, you can append children directly to this `node`:
+For simple UI's without other toolkits, append children directly to this `node`:

 ```typescript
 let widget = new Widget();